 Data Types: survey data

 Data Collection Notes:

-Data on voting behavior in European (D53) and national parliamentary elections (D54), and on party attachment (D2) have not been provided by the data producer and will not become available.
+Data on voting behavior in European (D53) and national parliamentary elections (D54), and on party attachment (D2) have now been provided by the data producer and are now available.

 The codebook and setup files for this collection contain characters with diacritical marks used in many European languages.

 A split ballot was used for one or more questions in this survey.
 The variable V892 defines the separate groups.

 The documentation and/or setup files may contain references to Norway, but Norway was not a participant in this wave of Eurobarometer surveys.
 This collection contains no data for Norway.

 The fieldwork dates in the data file for Malta and Croatia are not consistent with the fieldwork dates in the "Technical Specifications" section of the ICPSR codebook.